aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-versions/_index.md

 ---
-title: Generate DataMatrix Barcodes with Aspose.BarCode for .NET
+title: Generate DataMatrix barcodes with datamatrix error correction
 linktitle: DataMatrix Versions
 second_title: Aspose.BarCode .NET API
-description: Learn how to generate DataMatrix barcodes in .NET using Aspose.BarCode for .NET.
-Custom dimensions, ECC support, and more.
+description: Learn how to generate DataMatrix barcodes with datamatrix error correction in .NET using Aspose.BarCode.
+Find out how to generate barcode quickly.
 weight: 12
 url: /net/datamatrix-barcode-reading/datamatrix-versions/
+date: 2026-01-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Generate DataMatrix Barcodes with Aspose.BarCode for .NET
+# Generate DataMatrix barcodes with datamatrix error correction using Aspose.BarCode for .NET

 If you're looking for a reliable solution to generate DataMatrix barcodes in your .NET applications, Aspose.BarCode for .NET is the way to go.
-In this step-by-step guide, we'll walk you through the process of using Aspose.BarCode for .NET to create DataMatrix barcodes.
-We'll break down each example into multiple steps, ensuring that you can follow along with ease.
+In this step‑by‑step guide, we'll walk you through **how to generate barcode** with full support for **datamatrix error correction**, so you can create robust, scannable symbols for a variety of business scenarios.

+## Quick Answers
+- **What library supports datamatrix error correction?** Aspose.BarCode for .NET
+- **Which ECC level gives the strongest protection?** Ecc140 (offers higher redundancy)
+- **How many lines of code are needed?** Less than 20 lines for a basic barcode
+- **Can I customize rows and columns?** Yes – set the DataMatrix version manually
+- **Is a license required for production?** Yes, a commercial license is needed

+## datamatrix error correction Overview
+DataMatrix error correction (ECC) adds redundant data to the symbol, allowing scanners to recover the original information even if part of the barcode is damaged.
+Aspose.BarCode lets you choose between ECC200, ECC140, and other levels, giving you control over the balance between symbol size and resilience.

 ## Prerequisites